 Advocacy

 Establish advocacy positions for the organization.
-CEAD will provide advice, guidance, tools and resources to assist Centres/Networks in their work advocating for evidence and promoting Cochrane.
+Cochrane’s Communications and External Affairs Department (CEAD) will provide advice, guidance, tools and resources to assist Centres/Networks in their work advocating for evidence and promoting Cochrane.

 Partnerships

 Establish a Partnerships Policy, a Framework for the management of Partnerships, and an annual Partnership Plan to lead and guide Centres/Networks in their own partnerships.